Frans Teulings

-On 22 December 1945 the Roman Catholic State Party was renamed as the Catholic People's Party, Teulings was one of the co-founders and became one of the unofficial Deputy Leader of the Catholic People's Party.
-Teulings was selected as Parliamentary leader of the Catholic People's Party in the House of Representatives following the appointment of Laurentius Nicolaas Deckers as a Member of the Council of State, taking office on 1 April 1946.
-After the election of 1946 the Leader of the Catholic People's Party Carl Romme was elected as a Member of the House of Representatives and took over as Parliamentary leader on 4 June 1946.
-Teulings was elected as a Member of the Senate after the Senate election of 1948, he resigned as a Member of the House of Representatives the day he was installed as a Member of the Senate, taking office on 27 July 1948.
-Teulings was appointed as Minister of the Interior in the Cabinet Drees-Van Schaik following the appointment of Johan van Maarseveen as Minister of Colonial Affairs, taking office on 20 September 1949.
-The Cabinet Drees-Van Schaik fell on 24 January 1951 and continued to serve in a demissionary capacity until the cabinet formation of 1951 when it was replaced by Cabinet Drees I with Teulings appointed as Deputy Prime Minister and Minister for Civil Defence, taking office on 15 March 1951.
+On 22 December 1945 the Roman Catholic State Party was renamed as the Catholic People's Party, Teulings was one of the co-founders.
+Teulings was selected as parliamentary leader of the Catholic People's Party in the House of Representatives following the appointment of Laurent Deckers as a member of the Council of State, taking office on 16 April 1946.
+In the 1946 general election, Carl Romme was elected to the House of Representatives and took over as parliamentary leader on 20 May 1946.
+Teulings was elected to the Senate after the 1948 Senate election, he resigned from the House of Representatives the day he was installed in the Senate, taking office on 27 July 1948.
+Teulings was appointed as Minister of the Interior in the Drees–Van Schaik cabinet following the appointment of Johan van Maarseveen as Minister of Colonial Affairs, taking office on 20 September 1949.
+The cabinet fell on 24 January 1951 and continued to serve in a demissionary capacity until the cabinet formation of 1951 when it was replaced by Drees I cabinet with Teulings appointed as Deputy Prime Minister and Minister for Civil Defence, taking office on 15 March 1951.
 Teulings served again as acting Minister of the Interior from 18 November 1951 until 6 December 1951 following the death of Johan van Maarseveen.
-In June 1952 Teulings announced that he would not stand for the election of 1952 but wanted to return to the Senate.
-After the Senate election of 1952 Teulings returned as a Member of the Senate, serving from 15 July 1952 until his resignation on 3 May 1957.
-Following the cabinet formation of 1952 Teulings per his own request asked not to be considered for a cabinet post in the new cabinet, the Cabinet Drees I was replaced by the Cabinet Drees II on 2 September 1952.
+In June 1952 Teulings announced that he would not stand for the 1952 general election but wanted to return to the Senate.
+After the 1952 Senate election Teulings returned to the Senate, serving from 15 July 1952 until his resignation on 3 May 1957.
+Following the cabinet formation of 1952 Teulings per his own request asked not to be considered for a cabinet post in the new cabinet; the Drees I cabinet was replaced by the Drees II cabinet on 2 September 1952.

-Teulings also became active in the private sector and worked as COO and Vice Chairman of the Board of directors of investment firm CEBEMA in 's-Hertogenbosch from November 1952 until December 1961.
+Teulings also became active in the private sector and worked as COO and vice chairman of the board of directors of investment firm CEBEMA in 's-Hertogenbosch from November 1952 until December 1961.
 Teulings was known for his abilities as a consensus builder and manager.
 Teulings continued to comment on political affairs until his death.